mutagen-io/mutagen/examples/docker/data-science/README.md

 mutagen project start
 ```

-This project uses Mutagen's project `setup` hook (defined in `mutagen.yml`) to
+This project uses Mutagen's `beforeCreate` hook (see `mutagen.yml`) to
-initialize the Docker Compose containers before establishing synchronization and
+initialize the Docker Compose services before establishing synchronization and
 forwarding.

 Once the environment is running, you can access the Jupyter notebook server at